maxdml/Finelame/README.md

 Each application object must be given a path to their executable, and a list of monitors (the _request mappers_).
 Each monitor is described by an event name, which is the name of an application function one's which to monitor. the `in_fn_name` takes the name of the eBPF code that performs the mapping.
-An accompanying `ret_fn_name` take sthe name of the eBPF code that undo the mapping when the function returns.
+An accompanying `ret_fn_name` takes the name of the eBPF code that undo the mapping when the function returns.
 In general, the format of request mappers is always the same, but as they might use different cues from the application to use the mapping, multiple can be declared for the various traced